 - This button will have the same visual size on all devices, regardless of their screen density.

-2. What is sp
+2. What is sp (Scale-Independent Pixel)?

-, but it also considers the user’s font size preferences (accessibility settings).- It is typically used for defining text sizes.
+spis similar todp, but it also considers the user’s font size preferences (accessibility settings).- It is typically used for defining text sizes.

-Why Use sp
+Why Use sp?

 - Using

-ensures that text scales appropriately for users who have changed their font size in device settings for better readability.
+spensures that text scales appropriately for users who have changed their font size in device settings for better readability.

 Example: